 Spinach lasagna rolls with white sauce is a sophisticated, but simple alternative to the more widely known Italian-American lasagna with red sauce.
-This version combines creamy ricotta and mozzarella cheese with baby spinach, and topped generously with a white béchamel sauce, dusted with a hint of nutmeg.
+This version combines creamy ricotta and mozzarella cheese with baby spinach, and is topped generously with a white béchamel sauce and dusted with a hint of nutmeg.

 I love lasagna for so many reasons, but the #1 reason is its versatility.
 There are just so many ways to make it.

 Throughout Italy, different regions have their variations on the dish.
 For instance, in Liguria, the northern region best known for pesto, lasagne is made with ultra thin, almost translucent noodles, layered with pesto sauce.

 The Italian-American version of lasagna layers thicker, curly edged noodles between red sauce, ricotta, and ground meat.
 This is the version I grew up eating.
 This was almost always a special occasion meal served on holidays such as Easter, and Thanksgiving.

 But the original version of lasagne was actually made with a white béchamel sauce, much like the one I use on these spinach lasagna rolls.

 Béchamel is one of the mother sauces of French cuisine, which I find ironic, considering most food historians agree that it originated in Italy, and was known as besciamella.